EmanMane/RPR-Tutorial2/README.md

 # RPR-Tutorial2
-Tutorial2 on course "Development of software solutions"
+Tutorial2 on a course called "Development of software solutions"

 University in Sarajevo
 Faculty of Electrical Engineering Sarajevo